Skip to main content

 Review & Manage Downloads

-then authentication was not configured correctly (most likely problem is that the wrong APIs were selected) and you'll need to start the process over by creating a new app.
+Then authentication was not configured correctly (most likely problem is that the wrong APIs were selected) and you'll need to start the process over by creating a new app.